thomasjoshd/pysplot/README.md

 Polynomial continuum normalization.
 Boxcar smoothing.
 Convert display axis from wavelength to velocity and vice versa.
+Display heliocentric wavelenths if VHELIO keyword in header.

 Measure Equivalent Width.
 Fit Gaussian, Voigt, and Lorentzian to spectral features. (currently the display doesn't look good.)